jaredh123/WordCounter.Solution/README.md

 3. Open the Program.exe file or alternatively use your preferred IDE to view code.

 ### Compile Locally
-1. Navigate to one of [our repo](https://github.com/jaredh123/WordCounter.Solution) such as GitHub.com/jaredh123/WordCounter.Solution
+1. Navigate to my [repo](https://github.com/jaredh123/WordCounter.Solution) GitHub.com/jaredh123/WordCounter.Solution
 2. Clone the repository using the [HTTPS URL](https://github.com/jaredh123/WordCounter.Solution) or download the zip file.
-3. Open with preferred IDE, go to xxxxx.csproj and xxxxx.Test.csproj, edit netcoreapp, Microsoft.NET.Test.Sdk, MSTest.TestAdapter, MSTest.TestFramework to versions suitable to you.
+3. Open with preferred IDE, go to WordCounter.csproj and WordCounter.Test.csproj, edit netcoreapp, Microsoft.NET.Test.Sdk, MSTest.TestAdapter, MSTest.TestFramework to versions suitable to you.
-4. Navigate to the xxxxx directory and use "mcs Program.cs Models/Counter.cs; mono Program.exe" to compile.
+4. Navigate to the WordCounter directory and use "mcs Main.cs Models/RepeatCounter.cs; mono Main.exe" to compile.

 ## Built With